Articles on: Forms & Assessments

 Click on Create -> Form/Assessment

-NOTE: Do not open the form and then send it to the client using the icon at the bottom right of the screen, as this will send it in a non editable state:
+NOTE: Do not open the form and then send it to the client using the DM icon at the bottom right of the screen, as this will send it in a non-editable state

-Select a recipient from parties linked to your active client:
+Select a recipient from the list of parties linked to your Active Client:

-Enter a message, choose an expiry date and change the access code delivery if you need to, then click Send:
+Enter a message, choose an expiry date and change the access code setting, if needed.
+When you are happy, click Send:

 Via this method, the email the client receives is non-customisable and deliberately doesn't contain any identifiable information, other than the recipients name.
-The text in the email containing the link for the smart form will vary depending on the access code setting you use.
-For example, if you use SMS codes, the client will be instructed to click on the link within the email and advised that the code will be sent via SMS to their mobile phone.
+The text in the email containing the link for the Smart Form will vary depending on the access code setting you use.
+For example, if you use SMS codes, the client will be advised that a code will be sent via SMS to their mobile phone when they click the form link.

-Sending smart forms this way gives you the opportunity before sending to edit how the access code for that smart form is received.
-Changing this does not affect your general setting.
-An example of where this may be useful is if you have SMS selected in your settings but you realise the client you are sending a smart form to does not have a mobile number saved to their profile.
-Instead of having to go to your settings to change how the access code is received, you can simply use the dropdown in the modal to change it to email or none just for that form.
+Sending standalone Smart Forms this way gives you the opportunity before sending to edit how the access code for that Smart Form is received.
+Changing this does not affect your General setting.
+An example of where this may be useful is if you have SMS selected in your settings but you realise the client you are sending a Smart Form to does not have a mobile number saved to their profile.
+Instead of having to go to your settings to change how the access code is received, you can simply use the dropdown in the modal to change it to Email or None just for that form.

 Was this article helpful?